Ceslang/Cesno-Design/Suggestion.md

 class int
 {
     // Some code...
-    public cast any;    // allow any cast
+    // public cast;    // allow any cast
     // You can also write "public <FromType extends AClass> cast FromType;" to allow only }